spoddutur/spark-notes/jupyter-spark-setup.md

 and selecting the "Scala (develop)" kernel.
 ```

 5. Let's verify installation.
-For this, list kernels and we should see the following three:
+For this, list kernels and it should show `scala-develop` kernel:
 ```markdown
 jupyter kernelspec list
 scala-develop    /Users/surthi/Library/Jupyter/kernels/scala-develop